 There are three groups of buttons available through SeeYou Mobile.
 Note that each PDA may have different buttons, located at different places and some will not have all of the buttons at all.
 This is all no problem for SeeYou Mobile.
-It will detect which buttons your PDA has and will operate accordingly. .
+It will detect which buttons your PDA has and will operate accordingly.

+.
 5-way navigation button (arrows and enter)

-- Duttons on the assing of the DDA

 - .
-Buttons on the casing of the PDA
+Buttons on the casing of the PDA - .

-- .
 5 software buttons in the Command bar of the SeeYou Mobile window.

-- .
+.
 Keyboard letters